Video 4-33. Figure 8 double purse-string suture

 The needle is then grasped with the surgical pickups and simultaneously released by the hand holding the needle driver.
 As the needle is freed from the tissue with the pickups, the needle is grasped again by the needle driver in an appropriate position to repeat the preceding step to the left of the previously placed suture.

-A small amount of suture material is pulled through ...
+A small amount of suture ...